One-relator hierarchies: -stable HNN-extensions of one-relator groups

+\begin{remark} Recall that if $X$ is a one-relator complex, then a one-relator splitting of $\pi_1(X)$ is a HNN-splitting of $\pi_1(X)$ as in Theorem \ref{new_hierarchy}.
+By Remark \ref{magnus_remark}, every one-relator splitting $\pi_1(Z)*_{\psi}$ of $\pi_1(X)$ is an inertial one-relator extension. \end{remark}

-\begin{remark} If $H$ is a one-relator group with the trivial relation, $H$ itself is a Magnus subgroup.
-Thus, HNN-extensions of free groups with finitely generated strongly inert edge groups are of the form (\ref{group}). \end{remark}
+\begin{remark} If $H$ is a one-relator group with the trivial relation, $H$ itself is a Magnus subgroup of $H$.
+Thus, HNN-extensions of free groups with finitely generated strongly inert edge groups are inertial one-relator extensions. \end{remark}

 \begin{remark} For simplicity, we focus only on HNN-extensions.
 However, with minor modifications, most of the results in this section hold for graphs of groups $\{\Gamma, \{G_v\}, \{G_e\}, \{\partial_e^{\pm}\}\}$ satisfying the following: \begin{enumerate} \item $\Gamma$ is a connected graph with $\chi(\Gamma)\geq 0$, \item for each $v\in V(\Gamma)$, $G_v$ has a one-relator presentation so that each adjacent edge group is a strongly inert subgroup of a Magnus subgroup of $G_v$. \end{enumerate} This class of groups includes groups with staggered presentations. \end{remark}